tkchips/os_TEP/38-RAID/answer.md

 ### Questions

+## TODO

 **Use the simulator to perform some basic RAID mapping tests.
 Run with different levels (0, 1, 4, 5) and see if you can figure out the mappings of a set of requests.
 For RAID-5, see if you can figure out the difference between left-symmetric and left-asymmetric layouts.**

-A:

 **Use some different random seeds to generate different problems than above.**